kaboc/dart_text_parser/README.md

 The default regular expression pattern of each of them is not very strict.
-If it is unsuitable for your use case, overwrite the pattern by yourself, referring to the description in a later section of this document.
+If it is unsuitable for your use case, overwrite the pattern by yourself, referring to the relevant section later in this document.

 ```dart
 import 'package:text_parser/text_parser.dart';